Ahmedemad190/testing/README.md

 PUT: Update a resource or create a new resource if it does not exist.

 DELETE: Request the removal of a resource.

+# Headers:
+Both requests and responses include headers, which provide additional information about the request or response.
+Headers can include details like content type, length, date, and more.